John Ashley (bandit): Early life and Desoto Tiger murder

-John Ashley was born and raised in the backwoods country along the Caloosahatchee River in the community of Buckingham, Florida near Fort Myers, Florida.
+John Ashley was born and raised in the backwoods country along the Caloosahatchee River in the community of Buckingham, Florida, near Fort Myers, Florida.
 He was one of nine children born to Joe Ashley, a poor Florida woodsman, who made his living by fishing, hunting, and trapping otters.
-The Ashley family moved from Fort Myers to Pompano in the 1890s where Joe Ashley and his older sons worked on the new railroad being built by industrialist Henry Flagler.
+The Ashley family moved from Fort Myers to Pompano in the 1890s, where Joe Ashley and his older sons worked on the new railroad being built by industrialist Henry Flagler.
 In 1911, Joe moved his family to West Palm Beach and briefly served as county sheriff.
 John Ashley spent much of his youth in the Florida Everglades and, like his father, became a skilled trapper and alligator hunter.

 On December 29, 1911, a dredging crew working near Lake Okeechobee discovered the body of Seminole trapper Desoto Tiger.
 An investigation was held and John Ashley soon came under suspicion.
-According to fellow Seminole Jimmy Gopher, Ashley had been last seen with Desoto traveling in a canoe together with a boatload of otter hides to sell at a local market.
+According to fellow Seminole Jimmy Gopher, Ashley had been last seen with Tiger traveling in a canoe together with a boatload of otter hides to sell at a local market.
 Authorities were later told by fur traders in Miami, the Girtman Brothers, that John Ashley had sold them the hides for $1,200; the previous day he had also been arrested in West Palm Beach on a charge of "recklessly displaying firearms".
 Two deputies, S.A.
 Barfield and Bob Hannon, found Ashley camping in a palmetto thicket near Hobe Sound and attempted to take him into custody.
 However, they were surprised by his brother Bob Ashley and were disarmed at gunpoint.
 John Ashley then sent the officers back with a message for Sheriff George B. Baker "not to send anymore chicken-hearted men with rifles or they are apt to get hurt".

-In his trial for the murder of Desoto Tiger in 1910, despite overwhelming evidence, Ashley was not convicted.
+In his trial for the murder of Tiger in 1910, despite overwhelming evidence, Ashley was not convicted.
 In a second trial in 1915, he was sentenced to hang for Tiger's murder, but that conviction was overturned by the Florida Supreme Court.
-Ashley repeatedly escaped from various local jails and eluded law enforcement until he was gunned down at the Sebastian river bridge at Roseland.
+Ashley repeatedly escaped from various local jails and eluded law enforcement until he was gunned down at the St. Sebastian River bridge in Roseland.
 Although he was incarcerated for other crimes, Ashley never served any time for the murder of Desoto Tiger.